Axle-Ozz-i-sofT/A-BEGINNERS-GUIDE-TO-PROGRAMMING/3_Libraries_Overview/examples/SQLite3/Python_3/README.md

 I have done this based upon the SQLite 3 binaries but the examples can also offer some insight into using your own dll/so or other libraries from Python 3.

 The Python module "sqlite3 — DB-API 2.0 interface for SQLite databases" is a far more functional and well tested library for using SQLite 3 in a python application, but strays a little from the Standard C API used natively in SQLite.
 As such I created a basic "Ctypes" binder so that I could continue to use the C API calls in the same way as I have for my C and FreeBASIC versions of these examples.
 The binder "ozz_sql3.py" follows a "procedural/functional" approach rather than the Pythonic "OOP" approach.

+Note: I haven't created a "Varient" data structure for python as it is already a native type.

 ***
 Requires Sqlite3.dll (Version 3.34.1 dll.so) in the path or project directory.
 Tested on Windows 10 x85-64 and Ubuntu 20.04 x86-64.